brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### La Fortuna

 La Fortuna is an adventure hub beneath the perfectly conical Arenal Volcano, where rainforest hikes, waterfalls, hot springs, and wildlife encounters make it one of Costa Rica’s most popular stops.
-We did the hike around Arenal, seeing fields of hardened lava from past eruptions, and the strikingly green; Red-Eyed Tree Frog.
-The other pricey but unmissable endeavours were swimming below La Fortuna waterfall, and spending an evening at a very fancy themral baths.
-The hottest pool was boiling and had a fun slide into it that made for hilarious shocked moments.
+We did the hike around Arenal, seeing fields of hardened lava from the 1968 eruption, and the strikingly green; Red-Eyed Tree Frog.
+The other pricey but unmissable things were swimming below La Fortuna waterfall, and spending an evening at a themral bath.
+The hottest pool was near boiling and had a slide into it that made for hilarious moments of shock.

+Our hostel was nice and quiet, with a guitar for the evenings.
+You meet a different demographic in Costa Rica, doing more short holidays and less long term travel.
+Public transport can be frustrating too, as everything runs via the capital of San Jose.
+Buses to our next stop (a remote boat dock) were near impossible until I found a hack.
+A rafting company in Tortuguero offers free pick up and drop off from anywhere in the country if you do a days rafting, which is $150 with dinner.
+We shuttled the entire width of the country to the east, where we stayed and rafted, then the entire length of the country south.
+Compared to buses it was a steal.

 <p align="center" width="100%">
     <img width="400" src="/images/bpcaXX.jpeg">